 Bradley's prolific output of spontaneous multitimbral music saw him do scores of solo and entirely improvised gigs throughout the UK since 1996, when he would have been virtually alone in regularly staging live-looping solo performances in improvised song and soundscape.

 In 2009 Bradley made a children's/family album of poetry-settings (Blake, Rossetti, Lear, RLS et al.).
 Calico Pie was hailed by Independent on Sunday as "wonderful".
-In 2012 Paul has again been working with visionary choreographer Fleur Darkin on SDT's revival of the immersive children's piece Innocence.
+In 2012 Paul worked with visionary choreographer and former artistic director Fleur Darkin on SDT's revival of the immersive children's piece Innocence.

 Most recently Paul has md'd and been composer-performer in Myrtle Theatre's (Bristol) r&d production of Super Matty, featuring actor/dancer Nathan Bessell, choreographed by Michelle Luckes.